wingillis/figure-control/readme.md

 ```

 Every time `createSavePath` is run, it will check if any
 code has changed in the repository.
-It will `autoCommit` you repository if
+It will `auto-commit` your repository if
-that option is true in your `yaml` config file.
+that option is true in your `yaml` config file and you've made changes to the
+code in your repository.

 ## Developing an interface for another language